Third Sunday of Easter

 Congregation

-Call to Worship—Based on Psalm 118:26 Hear God call you to worship through his word.
+Call to Worship—Based on Luke 24 and Exodus 15 Hear God call you to worship through his word.

 L: God calls us to worship and we respond.
-Blessed is He who comes in the name of the Lord!
+Sing to the Lord who has risen indeed!

 Opening Prayer Invite God to work in you as you worship today.